 The following documents, drafted and approved in 2019, provide guidance on what an SBOM is and how it can be used, and a practical case study from the healthcare sector.

 This resource defines SBOM concepts and related terms, offers a baseline of how software components are to be represented, and discusses the processes around SBOM creation.
 With terminology and a background of the NTIA process, it serves as a detailed introduction to SBOM.

 This resource summarizes the benefits of having an SBOM from the perspective of those who make software, those who choose or buy software, and those who operate it.
 It characterizes the security, quality, efficiency, and other organizational benefits, as well as the potential for the broader ecosystem across the supply chain.

-This resource summarizes existing standards, formats, and initiatives as they apply to identifying the external components and shared libraries used in the construction of software products for SBOMs, highlighting two key formats of SPDX and SWID.
+This resource summarizes existing standards, formats, and initiatives as they apply to identifying the external components and shared libraries used in the construction of software products for SBOMs, highlighting three key formats of SPDX, CycloneDX, and SWID.
 The group analyzed efforts already underway by other groups related to communicating this information in a machine-readable manner.